-Inc. and those entities are separately financed, with each having debt obligations that are not obligations of Radius Global Infrastructure, Inc. For a discussion of our material debt obligations, see "-Contractual Obligations and Material Cash Requirements" below.
+AP Wireless and its subsidiaries continue to exist as separate subsidiaries of Radius and those entities are separately financed, with each having debt obligations that are not obligations of Radius.
+For a discussion of our material debt obligations, see "-Contractual Obligations and Material Cash Requirements" below.